Jain-Sunaina/100-days-coding-challenge-Java/README.md

 📌Day 2: Calculate sum of two numbers

-Problem Statement: Calculate the sum of two integers, 'a' and 'b', separated by a space.
+Problem Statement: Write a program to Calculate the sum of two integers, 'a' and 'b', separated by a space.

-📌Day 2:
+📌Day 2: Calculate product of two numbers

+Problem Statement: Write a Java program to calculate the product of two numbers, a and b.